GES

 Pure liquid remaining = V × ((V − x) / V)ⁿ

-When x litres are removed and replaced with water n times from a V-litre container.
+Apply when x litres are removed and replaced with water n times from a V-litre container \u2014 plug values directly into the formula instead of tracking each round separately.

 Weighted Average (Mixed Mixture)